BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 ::: warning

-This feature was introduced starting with Android 11, according to the official introduction, animations were simulated in previous versions and may not achieve the best results.
+This feature was introduced starting with Android 11, in previous systems, callbacks were still triggered immediately, so no animation effects would be produced.

 :::